AlexAxenti/School-Projects/Project1/README.md

 As well as inputting a correct file type extension when prompted by the script.

 ## Feature File Tag
-**Description:** The user is prompted for a specific word or 'tag'.
-The script then searches for every py file that has a comment which includes the tag on that line The file along with the line is then recorded into a file tag.log (named after the inputted tag).
+**Description:** The user is prompted for a single specific word or 'tag'.
+The script then searches for every python file that has a line which begins with a comment which includes the tag on that line.
+The file along with the line is then recorded into a file tag.log (named after the inputted tag).

 **Execution:** To execute this file, agr1 when calling the script must by '3' as such:

 	./project_analyze 3

-As well as inputting one word when prompted by the script
+As well as inputting one word when prompted by the script.

 **Reference:** https://www.computerhope.com/unix/uegrep.htm for how to use egrep and properly format the 'pattern' when searching for the tag.